ahtn/keyplus/doc/porting_from_qmk.md

 [See layout.yaml documentation.](https://github.com/ahtn/keyplus/blob/master/doc/layout_format.md)

 ### Convert layout file from QMK
-[Q2K](https://github.com/2Cas/Q2K) is a Python utility that can automatically parse and convert QMK keymaps into a keyplus YAML for most keyboards.
+[Q2K](https://github.com/2Cas/Q2K) is a python-based utility that can automatically parse and convert QMK keymaps into a keyplus YAML for most keyboards.

 ## Building keyplus (Ubuntu)